 Above: The inflorescence is a spike of flowers atop a scape.
 Note the small bracts on the scape below the flowers.
 Drawing from Britton, N.L., and A. Brown.
 1913.
 An illustrated flora of the northern United States, Canada and the British Possessions.
 3 vols.
 Charles Scribner's Sons, New York.

 Below: Flowers have six tepals in 2 sets of 3 and 3 or 5 obscure veins on each tepal.
 Both structures are difficult to distinguish without a lens.
 The stigma of the style has 3 tiny lobes.
 Anthers and style are exserted far beyond the spreading tepals.
-Note the small greenish bract from the base of the flower stalk.

 Below: 1st photo - flowers begin opening at the base of the spike, which then elongates as more buds open.
 2nd photo - A 3-chambered seed pod forms and is spreading to erect on the old flower stalk.